 What Should you Know First?

 Before you make the decision to sell your home without the help of a real estate agent, it’s important to know a few things.

 Second, are you ready to work with a buyer’s agent?
 Just because you are not using an agent to sell your home doesn’t mean there won’t be one involved.
-Typically, the listing associate work with the seller and the buyer’s associate works with the buyer.
-When this is the case, you will work with the sales associate more often than the actual buyer.
-This means, you will be negotiating against a trained real estate associate with a very strong understanding of the market.
+Typically, the list agent works with the seller and the buyer’s agent works with the buyer.
+When this is the case, you will work with the agent more often than the actual buyer.
+This means, you will be negotiating against a trained real estate agent with a very strong understanding of the market.

 Finally, are you ready to screen the potential buyers interested in your home?
-When you become a “For Sale By Owner” (FSBO) seller, you have to screen your own buyers.
-Typically, your real estate associate will do this for you and they will make sure the buyer has the funds or the ability to obtain a mortgage before you accept an offer.
-However, when you do this yourself, you have to be the one to screen buyers and make sure they have been preapproved for a mortgage large enough to buy your home.
+When you become an FSBO seller, you have to screen your own buyers.
+Typically, your real estate agent will do this for you and they will make sure the buyer has the funds or the ability to obtain a mortgage before they accept an offer.
+However, when you do this yourself, you have to be the one to screen buyers and make sure they have been pre-approved for a mortgage large enough to buy your home.

 Will You Really Save Money?

 Most FSBO sellers are trying to cut out the agent to save money.
 You may think selling your home on your own will save you money, but make sure you consider the expenses you will incur.
 You may have to spend hundreds of dollars every month for marketing, along with giving up plenty of your time to show the home.

 Along with the expenses you can easily predict, if your home sits on the market longer than a month, you will have to keep up with the mortgage payments while you go through the selling process.
 If you’ve already bought your next home, this may start to cause financial stress after just a few months.